yslan/nekrsExamples/README.md

 # NekrsExamples
 My own collactions of NekRS examples.
+Here we focus on porting Nek5000 functionality into NekRS

 - turbOutflow
   use nek5000's `turb_outflow` in nekrs